 As part of our commitment to keeping Carlisle Clean we have introduced a new strategy.
 The Local Environment Crime, Action and Enforcement Strategy sets out our priorities and actions.
 It also show how local communities can help us work together to make a difference.

 - It is an offence not to clean up after your dog has fouled.
 If caught, prosecution could result in a fine of up to £1,000.
-Bag it and bin! - any bin will do, dispose of your bagged waste responsibly.
-Dog waste is associated with a number of diseases including toxocariasis.
-Toxocara is a roundworm commonly found in dogs and almost all puppies.
-Eggs from the roundworm are found in dog waste and can pose a health risk if they come in contact with the mouth, particularly with small children.
-The parasite can cause stomach upsets and in some cases, blindness.
+Bag it and bin it! - any bin will do, dispose of your bagged waste responsibly.

-- Fly-tipping is illegal and offenders can receive a fixed penalty fine of up £400.
-Before you pay for your waste to be taken away, check its being disposed of the right way.
-If they dump the waste, you could face an unlimited fine and a prosecution through the courts.
-You can recycle your waste using household waste recycling centres or arrange a bulky waste collection by visiting www.carlisle.gov.uk
+- Fly-tipping is illegal and offenders can receive a fixed penalty fine of up to £400.
+Before you pay for your waste to be taken away, check it is being disposed of the right way.
+If you dump the waste, you could face an unlimited fine and a prosecution through the courts.
+You can recycle your waste using household waste recycling centres or arrange a bulky waste collection by clicking on this link.

 - No ifs, no butts - if you drop litter - even a cigarette butt, you could face a fine of up to £2,500.